luffy2106/airflow/README.md

 In Airflow, dynamic workflows refer to the ability to generate tasks dynamically during runtime based on certain conditions or parameters.
 This allows for more flexible and customizable workflow orchestration.

 #####  Scenario

-1. Updating model
 You can schedule tasks by based on internal trigger or external trigger.
-For example :
+1. Internal trigger

-- Internal trigger : You build a deep learning model but the data keep changing overtime, in this case, you can trigger the model retrained by airflow every month, to update the performance of the model.
+You build a deep learning model but the data keep changing overtime, in this case, you can trigger the model retrained by airflow every month, to update the performance of the model.

 2. External trigger